atom-sw/fauxpy-experiments/README.md

 # Nothing needed in Conda
 ```

-3. Create 3 venvs for these 3 Python versions in the same directory where script `faux-in-py.sh` is located:
+3. Create 3 venvs for these 3 Python versions in the upper directory where each script (e.g., `cookiecutter_1.sh`) is located.
+For instance, if the current directory is `scripts` (which contains `cookiecutter_1.sh`), run the following commands:

 ```
+cd ..

 # Without Conda
 python3.6 -m venv bugsinpyenv36
 python3.7 -m venv bugsinpyenv37